waangui/lex-app/README.md

 # 📖 LEX Dictionary Web App

 LEX is a clean, simple, and fast dictionary web application built as a front-end development capstone project.
-It allows users to search for English word definitions, view phonetic spellings, parts of speech, and origins in a beautifully styled interface.
+It allows users to search for English word definitions, view phonetic spellings, and  parts of speechin a simple interface.

 ## 📋 Project Description